18 Creative Blog Post Ideas for Pet Photographers

 This is a double bonus because you’re not only increasing your legitimacy and trust, but you’re also expanding your reach and awareness because the dog trainer can share this information on his/her social media platforms as well.

 Bonus points: This can also be the beginning of a beautiful partnership!
-For help crafting your partnership email to them, get my FREE partnership email template for pet businesses here.
+For help crafting your partnership email to them, get my partnership email template for pet businesses here.

 15. Highlight a Local Citizen or Business